Vinicius-Madeira/Personal-Finance-Tracker/README.md

 ```

 3. Verify that port 3000 is not already in use.
-4. Check that the API URL in `.env.local` points to the correct backend URL.
+4. Check that the variables in `.env` are correctly set as described above, and that the file is located in the frontend folder.